 - 1. Old City – Where to stay in Bristol for the First Time

-- 2. Harbourside – Where to Stay in Bristol on a Budget
+- 2. Harbourside – Where to Stay in Bristol for Nightlife

-- 3. Old Market – Best Area to Stay in for Nightlife
+- 3. Old Market – Best Area to Stay for Exploring

 - 4. Stokes Croft – Coolest Place to Stay in Bristol